nick-The-One/python_course/1-Intro.md

 * Structure:

-  * I'm not entirely sure, but mostly will be based on last editions of Learning Python (Lutz) and Think Python (Allen B. Downey) — you might as well get these and flip through in free time
+  * I'm not entirely sure, but mostly will be based on last editions of Learning Python (Lutz) and Think Python (Allen B. Downey) — you might as well get these and flip through in free time.
+They're pretty easy to find both in paper or digitally.
+Get English version.
   * This is going to be learning experience for both parties — I'll be writing the course (and publishing the notes on GitHub) as we go
   * I'll try to find exercises for topics and publish them in group channel
   * Few lectures in we'll have first big task, and probably second most difficult one — come up with projects to finish before the end.